benparsons/matrix-notes/2019-03-matrix-enact-article/matrix-enact-article.md

 ## Using the Web Audio API with React

+We will:

+* assign each user a random voice from TTS voices available in the current browser
+* trigger each line sequentially and with the correct voice, thus giving the impression of a script being performed

-We'll create a `nextLine()` function in our `App` component, and use this to insert lines associated with "Parts
+Let's create a `nextLine()` function in our `App` component, and use this to insert lines associated with "Parts", i.e. each part is a separate user with an assigned voice.

 * utterance.onend
 * push the line onto react to render